Slahal Game

 The Papers About Games item contains scanned documents of published papers by game ethnologists and historians.
 Many of these include photographs and explanatory diagrams of how certain ethnographic games were played.

 Games: Facts and Theories includes pages dealing with ethnography and diffusion of games in general.
-Answers to general questions which viewers have asked about games are included in this section.
-The final item concerns conditions for those wishing to copy material from this Website.
+Answers to general questions about games which viewers have frequently asked are included in this section.